 Nader Afzalan, Ph.D.

-• Publishing over 30 articles and book chapters in international journals, focusing on innovative strategies for enhancing urban and regional resilience, sustainability, and justice.
+• Published 30+ articles and book chapters on urban resilience, sustainability, and economic development.

 Our story